manuelroemer/abap-lab-ss23-csrd/README.md

 For details about how SAPUI5 integrates with TypeScript, see [this link](https://sap.github.io/ui5-typescript/).
 For the project setup, we followed [this official guide](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/22c61f51647f397784f5a66ddfa63031fe96aac8/step-by-step.md).

+## Issues

+The project was created during four sprints, each taking ~2 weeks.
+For our team organization, we used GitHub Issues to plan and schedule user stories.
+These can be seen in [the project's issues](https://github.com/manuelroemer/abap-lab-ss23-csrd/issues).
+We managed the issues in a GitHub project board and will not close them, so that they remain easily accessible for future reference.

+## Contributing

+This was a project done during a university course.
+We do not expect future development.
+We will, very likely, not make or accept any modifications of this project.

+If you are interested in it and have some questions, feel free to create issues or discussions though. 😊

+## License

+We release the code under the AGPL license.
+See [./LICENSE](./LICENSE) for details.